Vitamins and minerals

 Exceptions - substances which will not be stopped

-Some substances on the list of medicinal substances can be considered to be medicinal in one product, but not in another.
+Some substances can be considered to be medicinal in one product, but not in another.

 Examples of such substances are: